arhohuttunen/coding-revolution/content/post/spring-boot-unit-testing/index.md

 ## The Spring Boot Testing Mini-Series

 1. Spring Boot Unit Testing
-2. Testing Spring Boot REST Controllers With `@WebMvcTest`
+2. Testing the Web Layer With Spring Boot `@WebMvcTest`
-3. Testing Spring Boot Persistence Layer With `@DataJpaTest`
+3. Testing the Persistence Layer With Spring Boot `@DataJpaTest`
-4. Testing Spring Boot REST Calls With `@RestClientTest`
+4. Testing Serialization With Spring Boot `@JsonTest`
+5. Testing REST Calls With `WebTestClient` And `MockWebServer`
-5. Spring Boot Integration Tests with `@SpringBootTest`
+6. Spring Boot Integration Testing with `@SpringBootTest`

 ## What Is a Unit Test?